 Dr Louise Settle (University of Edinburgh, 2013-14) - Digitally Mapping Crime: The Geography of Female Street Offences in Edinburgh, 1900-1939

 From the start of the academic year 2018-19, IASH has established funding for Fellows specifically in this area, in partnership with the College’s Digital Scholarship Initiative.
-We welcomed the first of these new fellows:
+We welcomed the first of these new fellows in 2018:

 Dr Nicole Rigillo (Indian Institute of Management, Bangalore) - Open‐Source Governance: Mobile Apps and Sustainability Citizenship in Bangalore, India

 Dr Owen Parry (Goldsmiths College, University of London) – Luv 2 H8 U, a practice-led research project exploring hate as an aesthetic practice

 The College of Arts, Humanities and Social Sciences has its own Digital Scholarship Initiative aimed at promoting a diverse body of research in the digital arts, humanities and social sciences through support for workshops and seminars and other research needs.
 For those involved in this initiative, digital scholarship embraces computational methods for research data analysis and representation.
 It also includes critical appraisal of the ways technology is shaping and mediating our interactions with each other and with our research topics and materials.
 The new Centre for Data, Culture and Society aims to support data-led research across the Arts, Humanities and Social Sciences, helping our community stay at the forefront of developments in data-driven research, and highlight the vital contributions Edinburgh's researchers have to offer to contemporary cultural debates and social issues.

 A number of Schools with the College have their own specialised groups.
 For example, HCA (the School of History, Classics and Archaeology) has its own Digital Humanities Research Group.
 This group has several research-council funded projects using digital methods for mapping the past and developing novel geographically linked image collections.
 At least two of these projects also promote public engagement by facilitating additions to the database and use of the information over the Internet by members of the public.